GPTCodeVault/GPTube/README.md

 YouTube Video Downloader
 ========================

 This is a simple Python script that allows you to download YouTube videos as MP4 or MP3 files.
 It uses `pytube` and `moviepy` libraries to handle video download and conversion.
+Due to the limitations of PyTube, the downloaded video quality is subpar.

 Features
 --------